Stephen Budiansky: Views on animals

 Budiansky is a staunch critic of animal rights and has defended animal agriculture.
 He has said that he disagrees with animal rights on "moral, biological, social, legal, philosophical, evolutionary, and aesthetic grounds".
 He supports fox hunting and is a member of the Loudoun Hunt Club.

 In 1998, Budiansky's authored If a Lion Could Talk: Animal Intelligence and the Evolution of Consciousness a critical look at experimental research on animal cognition.
-The book is notable for denying animal consciousness and also speculates that animals might not feel pain.
+In it he denies animal consciousness and also speculates that animals might not feel pain.
 Budiansky contends that animals lack consciousness because they do not have language and has stated that "whether or not languages causes consciousness, language is so intimately tied to consciousness that the two seem inseparable".
 Budiansky explains animal behaviour through a neo-Darwinian perspective as associative learning and evolutionary adaptation for survival.
 He argues that animals do not deserve equal consideration because unlike humans they do not have moral agency.

-Biologist Jerry Coyne has negatively reviewed the book, noting that "the main problems with Budiansky's own conclusions are clear to those familiar with the scientific literature.
+Biologist Jerry Coyne negatively reviewed the book, noting that "the main problems with Budiansky's own conclusions are clear to those familiar with the scientific literature.
 The author makes seemingly devastating and unrebutted attacks on experiments, but in reality many of these studies seem quite credible."
-Philosopher Jerry Fodor gave the book a mixed review claiming it is easy to read and well researched but took issue with Budiansky for trying to explain cases of animal intelligence by associative learning and remarked that it is "primarily his passion for Morgan's Canon that turns Budiansky’s book into an obsessive hunt for flaws in arguments or experiments that suggest that animals might be smart."
+Philosopher Jerry Fodor gave the book a mixed review, claiming it is easy to read and well researched but taking issue with Budiansky for trying to explain cases of animal intelligence by associative learning.
+Fodor remarked that it is "primarily his passion for Morgan's Canon that turns Budiansky's book into an obsessive hunt for flaws in arguments or experiments that suggest that animals might be smart."

 Budiansky in his book The Covenant of the Wild argues that domestication of animals is not an act of exploitation but an evolutionary strategy that has benefited animals and humans.
 The book has been described as an attempt to discredit animal rights and the environmental movement.
 Palaeontologist Niles Eldredge negatively reviewed much of The Covenant of the Wild, noting that many of Budiansky's arguments convey a false message and were driven by emotion.
-Eldredge suggested that Budiansky lacks knowledge about evolutionary biology as he confused artificial selection with natural selection and criticized the book for lumping together the animal rights movement with conservationist concerns about species extinction.
+Eldredge suggested that Budiansky lacks knowledge about evolutionary biology, as he confused artificial selection with natural selection and criticized the book for lumping together the animal rights movement with conservationist concerns about species extinction.
 Eldredge concluded that "conservationists are not teary-eyed sentimentalists or folks who want to return to some fantasy of a pristine natural state, as Budiansky strives so mightily to convince us."
 Budiansky's idea that domestication originated through an "animal contract" with humans has been described as "successfully discredited".

-Budiansky authored The Nature of Horses which has received positive reviews.
-Palaeontologist Christine Janis praised Budiansky for his personal interest in horses and recommended the book as suitable reading to use at an undergraduate seminar.
+Budiansky authored The Nature of Horses, which received positive reviews.
+Palaeontologist Christine Janis praised Budiansky for his personal interest in horses and recommended the book as suitable for an undergraduate seminar.
 Janis suggested that "the book presents excellent coverage of recent scientific discoveries and ideas that concern horses, written for both the layperson and the scientist".